ascherer/fncychap/README.md

 If _you_ find anything noteworthy in this code, feel free to open an issue a/o pull request.
 Do _not_ bother Ulf Lindgren with my work (yet).
-It's for hin to decide if he wants to use this stuff in a future release.
+It's for him to decide if he wants to use this stuff in a future release.